Magnesium from spinach

 Big fat lie

-There is a big fat lie, implied if not stated outright, that we need eat only the foods that tickle our fancy.
+There is a big fat lie, implied if not stated outright that we need enjoy only the foods that tickle our fancies and taste buds.
 That's the direct route to a medical hell; pain, pills and surgery.
 We eat our greens whether we like them or not; or suffer.

 Our philosophy is slow food, made fast.
 Let's see how many recipes we can find to rustle up adequate spinach, or other dark-green leafy vegetables from our meals.